BitmasterXor/Delphi_Console_Webcam_Capture/README.md

 - **Silent Capture**:
   - Captures webcam frames without displaying any preview windows of any kind.
 - **DirectShow Integration**:
-  - Uses native Windows DirectShow components for reliable webcam access
+  - Uses native Windows DirectShow for reliable webcam access
   - Implements Sample Grabber for direct frame capture
 - **Efficient Processing**:
   - Automatically detects and uses the first available webcam (you can change this if you require ability to choose webcam based on name or index simply look over the code and im sure you will easily figure it out).